Order of Service

 If you have a significant personal joy, sorrow or concern you would like to share, please phone or email the administrator by noon Friday.
 You may also share your joy or concern personally.
 We will have 7 candles (representing our seven principles) in a basket on the table in the foyer.
 When you arrive, take a candle and light it when invited to do so.
 Because of time constraints, we ask you to be brief.

-Half of our cash collection each Sunday this month goes to Meals on Wheels, which delivers hot nutritious meals to elderly, frail, and home-bound individuals.
+Half of our cash collection each Sunday this month goes to the SC Appleseed Legal Justice Center, which fights for low-income South Carolinians to overcome social, economic, and legal injustice.
 If contributing by check, please write “Share the Plate” on the memo line.

 * EXTINGUISHING THE CHALICE